 Buongiorno and welcome to Stefano’s RomeCabs, Rome’s leading companies for private luxury tours.
 Italy is renowned for its legendary food and wine, and wine aficionados flock to wineries for wine tours to experience the fruit of the vine.

-Since the early 2000s, we have taken thousands of happy travelers on exciting wine-tasting tours from Rome to Tuscany and Umbria combining the best of both worlds: wine-tasting and sightseeing.
+Since the early 2000s, we have taken thousands of happy travelers on exciting wine-tasting tours from Rome to Montepulciano and Montalcino in Tuscany, and on wine tours from Rome to Orvieto in Umbria combining the best of both worlds: wine-tasting and sightseeing.

 We pair our wine-tasting tours from Rome with visits to notable towns for additional sightseeing enjoyment that enhances our guests' tour experience.
 We also offer wine-tasting shore excursions from Civitavecchia for wine-loving cruisers.
 Therefore, this article incorporates tips that are also helpful for sightseeing trips along with wine tasting on our tours.

-Whether you wish to relish the flavors of Umbria on our wine-tasting tour from Rome to Orvieto in Umbria, or discover the noble wines of Tuscany on our wine tours from Rome to Montepulciano and Montalcino, our tips will prepare you for any type of wine tour in Italy that we offer.
+Whether you wish to relish the flavors of Umbria on our wine-tasting tour to Orvieto in Umbria or discover the noble wines of Tuscany on our wine tours from Rome to Tuscany in Montepulciano and Montalcino, our tips will prepare you for any type of wine tour in Italy that we offer.